lardemua/atom_documentation/docs/getting_started.md

 #### Clone ATOM repository and install dependencies

-Clone the atom repository to a directory soemwhere inside your catkin workspace:
+Clone the atom repository to a directory somewhere inside your catkin workspace:

     git clone https://github.com/lardemua/atom